Look Back in Anger by John Osborne

 - Osborne was also a prolific screenwriter, and he wrote the screenplays for several films, including “Tom Jones” (1963) and “Luther” (1973).

-These are popular question and answers related Look Back in Anger by John Osborne.
+These are popular questions and answers related Look Back in Anger by John Osborne.
+Most of the students search Look back in Anger MCQs.
+You can take a Look Back in Anger Quiz.

 (a) 1920